 Dr. Sun Joo (Grace) Ahn

 About: Dr. Ahn teaches undergraduate-level research methods, graduate-level user experience research, communication theory, and advertising and society.
 Her research examines how social media, video/internet games, and immersive virtual environments influence user attitudes and behaviors.
-She also directs the Games and Virtual Environments Lab (GAVEL), and is the co-director of the new VERGE Lab.
+She also directs the Center for Advanced Computer-Human Ecosystems (CACHE) lab.

 Education